 Supported SQL data types

-The IBM Cognos Analytics with Watson query service supports the standard relational data types that represent numeric, character, or temporal values.
+The IBM Cognos Analytics query service supports the standard relational data types that represent numeric, character, or temporal values.

 When data modules and models are built, and queries are planned and executed, the data source is required to describe the column metadata, such as the data type, precision, scale, and nullability, to the query service.
 This includes columns in tables or views that are returned by a query or passed as parameters to procedures, functions, or query parameters.
 The query service maps the source column data types to the types that it supports.
 If the source data type is not supported by the query service, the query service treats it as an unknown type.